MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_08_refactor_large_functions.md

     - Unexpected Errors:
         - LogUnexpectedError(string orderId, string error)

-Manual testing verifies that your refactoring efforts have successfully achieved the goal of improving code structure while maintaining system functionality.
-The refactored code now provides a much more maintainable foundation where each method has a clear, focused responsibility, making future enhancements and bug fixes significantly easier to implement.
+Manual testing verifies that your refactoring efforts achieved the goal of improving code structure while maintaining system functionality.
+The refactored code now provides a much more maintainable foundation where each method has a clear, focused responsibility, making future enhancements and bug fixes easier to implement.

 ## Summary